 Hypertension is the medical term for high blood pressure.
 As blood is pumped through your blood vessels, they undergo a degree of force.
 If you have high blood pressure, this force can damage the walls of your blood vessels, veins and arteries.

 High blood pressure can lead to cardiovascular complications such as heart disease, heart attack, stroke, aneurysm and heart failure.
-The condition is exacerbated by type 2 diabetes, stress, anxiety, inflammation, insomnia, a diet high in salt, and alcohol and tobacco use.
+The condition is exacerbated by type 2 diabetes, stress, anxiety, inflammation, high cholesterol levels, insomnia, a diet high in salt, and alcohol and tobacco use.